KonduitAI/konduit-serving-docs/examples/java/dl4j.md

 ---
 description: >-
-  This page illustrates a simple client-server interaction to perform inference on a DL4J image classification model using the Java SDK for Konduit Serving.
+  This page documents two ways to create Konduit Serving configurations with the Java SDK:
+  * Using Java to create a configuration, and writing the configuration as a YAML file, then serving it using the Java SDK.

 ---

 # Deeplearning4j \(DL4J\)